patjlm/rayn-blog/index.md

 * Elite

 ## Ambassador
-On top of that, you may get additional benefit by staking 1000 AKTIO and become an [Ambassador](https://rayn.money/ambassador/).
+On top of that, you may get additional benefit by [staking](#AKTIO-staking) 1000 AKTIO and become an [Ambassador](https://rayn.money/ambassador/).

-Benefits (as of November 7th, 2023):
+Benefits (as of November 12th, 2023):

 | | Non-Ambassador | Ambassador |
 | :--- | :---: | :---: |